The Many Saints of Newark: Plot

-After Tony steals the answers for his geometry exam, the school guidance counselor tells Tony's mother, Livia, that he has a high Stanford–Binet IQ and the Myers–Briggs personality traits of a leader.
-The counselor also relates how Tony told her about a time in which his mother hugged him and read him a book about Sutter's Mill and how it was one of his best memories.
-Livia tries to show her affection for Tony, but she mentions how her doctor wanted to prescribe her antidepressants.
-When Tony suggests taking it, she antagonizes him.
-At Buddha's wake, Tony asks Dickie if he could get Elavil for his mother, but Dickie is hesitant.
+After Tony steals the answers for his geometry exam, the school guidance counselor Mrs. Jarecki tells Tony's mother Livia that he has a high Stanford–Binet IQ and the Myers–Briggs personality traits of a leader.
+She relates how Tony told her about a time in which his mother hugged him and read him a book about Sutter's Mill, which he considered one of his best memories.
+Livia attempts to show Tony affection, but mentions how her physician, Dr. Cuomo, recommended antidepressants, antagonizing Tony when he suggests that she take them.

-After the wake, Junior slips and falls on the church steps, causing Dickie to laugh uproariously in his face, infuriating Junior.
-Dickie reconnects with Giuseppina and promises her a beauty parlor for her to run.
-During a walk on the beach, she confesses to her affair with Harold.
-An enraged Dickie drowns her in the ocean.
-Dickie again visits Sally, who suspects Dickie of murdering both his brother and Giuseppina.
-Sally says that everyone close to Dickie ends up dead sooner or later, and that he should stay out of Tony's life.
+Outside Buddha's wake, Tony asks a hesitant Dickie if he could get Elavil for his mother.
+After Junior slips on the mortuary steps in the pouring rain and fractures his hip, Dickie mockingly laughs uproariously in his face, infuriating him.
+Dickie reconnects with Giuseppina and promises to finance a beauty parlor for her to manage.
+During a beachside stroll, she confesses to her romantic affair with Harold; enraged, Dickie drowns her in the ocean.
+He revisits Sally, who warns that everyone close to Dickie ultimately perishes, and advises him to distance himself from Tony.

-Dickie listens to Sally's advice and begins to avoid Tony, refusing to see him or answer his calls.
-An upset Tony throws the speakers Dickie gave him out his window.
-Later that night, Silvio encourages Dickie to reconcile with Tony, and Dickie relents.
-Before he can arrive home, Dickie is shot in the back of the head by an unknown assailant on Junior's orders.

-At Dickie's wake, it is revealed that Dickie did acquire the Elavil for Tony, and had it in his pocket when he was killed.
-Tony looks sadly at Dickie's corpse and imagines doing another pinkie promise with him, like the two had done years before.
-Some time later, Harold moves into a white neighborhood, his organized crime operation having apparently become a success.
+Heeding Sally's advice, Dickie intentionally begins avoiding Tony, declining to visit him or answer his calls.
+One night, a distressed Tony throws the speakers Dickie gave him out his window, startling his father.
+Later on, Silvio encourages Dickie to reconcile with Tony, and Dickie relents.
+Before he can arrive home, Dickie is assassinated by an unknown assailant on Junior's orders.
+At Dickie's wake, Joanne reveals to Livia that Dickie acquired the Elavil for Tony and was carrying it in his pocket when he was murdered.
+Tony sadly surveys Dickie's corpse and imagines doing another pinkie promise with him, like the two had done years before.
+Sometime later, Harold relocates to a white neighborhood.

 Cast

-Other notable appearances include Lesli Margherita as Iris Balducci, Kathryn Kates as Angie DeCarlo, Nick Vallelonga as Carmine Cotuso, and Ed Marinaro as Jilly Ruffalo.
+Other notable appearances include Lesli Margherita as Iris Balducci, Kathryn Kates as Angie DeCarlo, Nick Vallelonga as Carmine Cotuso, Daryl Edwards as Julius, and Ed Marinaro as Jilly Ruffalo.
 Robert Vincent Montano and Matteo Russo play Artie Bucco at varying ages, Chase Vacnin portrays the teenage Jackie Aprile, Oberon K.A.
 Adjepong plays Frank Lucas, and Lauren DiMario plays the teenage Carmela De Angelis, Tony's future wife.